 Bachelor of Arts (AB)

 To be recommended for the AB degree a student must have satisfied the DDC and Foreign Language requirements, residency, credit hours, grade point average, and upper-level work.
 For all programs except Liberal Studies, the student must also complete the requirements for the major.
-The AB degree in Liberal Studies does not involve a major, but three fields of study called Areas of Focus.
+The AB degree in Liberal Studies does not involve a major, but three fields of study called Concentrations.
 Minors are not available in Liberal Studies.